Please Add Preloader

 Common harmful chemicals to avoid

-A peer-reviewed review summarized recurring allergens and highlighted label literacy as a practical shield (2025, Boston).
+Nail Polishes: A Review on Composition, Presence of Toxic Components, and Inadequate Labeling” (2025, PMC/NIH).
 Those findings match what workers report during busy seasons.
 Shoppers compare disclosures with the same care they apply to skincare routines.
 That shift leads to calmer sessions and fewer surprises over time with low-VOC nails in regular rotation.

 “Formaldehyde is known to be a human carcinogen.” — U.S. National Toxicology Program.